hkh112/cuFE/README.md

     The parallel version of IPFE on GPU: use svm_predict5().
 There are two kinds of key generation and decryption functions. "_gui2" is merged version and "_gui3" is no merged version.

-    * You may also comment out one of the prediction functions for testing.
+    * You may also comment out one of the svm_prediction functions for testing.

 3) It can be tested as follow commend.